 Start: Cole Valley.
 Trail head at 17th and Stanyan.

 Hiking Level: Moderate climbing up and all downhill back.

 Distance: About 2.5 miles

 Hidden Gem: Along the Mystery Trail and you will encounter a few treasures carved into old tree trunks.
 More info and map.

 Presidio Overlook to GG Bridge

-Hiking Level: Lots of ups and downs with flat return.
+Hiking Level: Stairs with ups and downs with flat return.

 Distance: About 2 miles